Fannon/mobo/examples/init/field/SCHEMA.md

             "description": "If true, the field will not be visible in the form edit view", "default": false
         },
-        "smw_output": {
+        "smw_overwriteOutput": {
             "type": "string",
-            "description": "Overwrites the final wikitext output of the field.
-This is also applied on the semantic attribute (#set or #subobject)"
+            "description": "Overwrites the final value of the field, used for both display and data set" },
+        "smw_overwriteOutputToLink": {
+            "type": "boolean",
+            "description": "If true, this will create a link in display mode, but the data will not receive the appended [[]]"
         },
+        "smw_overwriteData": {
+            "type": "string",
+            "description": "Overwrites the final #set or #subobject value of the field.
+This will also overwrite smw_overwriteOutput."
+        },
+        "smw_outputLink": {
+            "type": "boolean",
+            "description": "Force the overwritten output to be a wiki link", "default": false
+        },
         "smw_forceSet": {
             "type": "boolean",
             "description": "Forces the semantic storage of the attribute through the #set parser function.
 This is useful for #subobject models that want to expose one or more fields as regular #set properties.", "default": false
+        },
+        "smw_arraymaptemplate": {
+            "type": "string",
+            "description": "Name of the arraymap template (https://www.mediawiki.org/wiki/Extension:Semantic_Forms/Semantic_Forms_and_templates#arraymaptemplate) to use.
+Field needs to be of type \"array\".", "default": false
         },
         "recommended": {